owid/sdg-tracker.org/pages/zero-hunger.md

             <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i> entries on <a href="https://ourworldindata.org/food-prices">Food Prices</a> and <a href="https://ourworldindata.org/employment-in-agriculture">Employment in Agriculture</a>.</p>
         </div>
         <div class="col-md">
-            <iframe src="https://ourworldindata.org/grapher/insufficient-data-sdgs" style="width: 100%; height: 600px; border: 0px none;"></iframe>
+            <br><br><br><br><br><b>There is currently insufficient data for this indicator.
+You can submit or notify us of official data for this indicator here.</b>
         </div>
     </div>
 </div>

 <div class="target">
     <h2>Target 2.4: Sustainable food production and resilient agricultural practices</h2>
-    <p>UN definition: By 2030, ensure sustainable food production systems
-and implement resilient agricultural practices that increase productivity and production, that help maintain ecosystems, that strengthen capacity for adaptation to climate change, extreme weather, drought, flooding and other disasters and that progressively improve land and soil quality.</p>
+    <p>UN definition: <q>By 2030, ensure sustainable food production systems and implement resilient agricultural practices that increase productivity and production, that help maintain ecosystems, that strengthen capacity for adaptation to climate change, extreme weather, drought, flooding and other disasters and that progressively improve land and soil quality.</q></p>
-    <p>SDG Indicators: <a href="#2.4.1">2.4.1 Proportion of agricultural area under productive and sustainable agriculture</a>.</p>
+    <p>SDG Indicators: <br><a href="#2.4.1">2.4.1 Proportion of agricultural area under productive and sustainable agriculture</a>.</p>
 </div>

 <div class="indicator" id="2.4.1">